igdianov/environment-jx-staging/README.md

   }
   agent {
     kubernetes {
-        // Change from jenkins-maven label to be able to use our yaml configuration snippet label "jenkins-x-maven"
+        // Change the name of jenkins-maven label to be able to use yaml configuration snippet label "jenkins-x-maven"
-        // and inherit from Jx Maven pod template inheritFrom "maven"
+        // Inherit from Jx Maven pod template inheritFrom "maven"
-        // Add the following configuration to Jenkins builder pod template yaml """
+        // Add scheduling configuration to Jenkins builder pod template yaml """
 spec:
   # The node selector says that pod must be scheduled only on nodes that have specific label and value.
   # Given the nature of preemptible VMs, the instance might not be available when it’s needed.
   nodeSelector:
     cloud.google.com/gke-preemptible: "true"

   # Node affinity feature allows us to set up rules that kubernetes will follow  during scheduling or execution of pods.
   # The affinity rule is saying that when kubernetes scheduling a new pod then it should prefer preemptible instance.
   # Though if there is no available preemptible instance then it will be scheduled on a standard one.
-  #affinity:
+  affinity:
-  #  nodeAffinity:
+    nodeAffinity:
-  #    preferredDuringSchedulingIgnoredDuringExecution:
+      preferredDuringSchedulingIgnoredDuringExecution:
-  #    - weight: 1
+      - weight: 1
-  #      preference:
+        preference:
-  #        matchExpressions:
+          matchExpressions:
-  #        - key: cloud.google.com/gke-preemptible
+          - key: cloud.google.com/gke-preemptible
-  #          operator: In
+            operator: In
-  #          values:
+            values:
-  #          - "true"
+            - "true"

-  # Also, add toleration to GKE preemtible pool taint to the pod in order to run it on that node pool
+  # It is necessary to add toleration to GKE preemtible pool taint to the pod in order to run it on that node pool
   tolerations:
   - key: "gke-preemptible"
     operator: "Equal"